abhirockzz/javaee8-jaxrs-server-async-pipeline/README.md

 - `curl http://<docker_host_ip>:8080/booking/cabs/abhi`
 - hold on...
 3-5 seconds
-- you should see something similar to what's depicted below
+- you should see a message like this - `Your driver is john doe and OTP is 1234`

+That's it..